binaryphile/binaryphile.github.io/_posts/2018-10-31-approach-bash-like-a-developer-part-36-functional-programming.md

     binary function to an accumulator and each term, returning the result from the accumulator

-You can find plenty of implementations of these and more for bash.
 Let's learn a little bit about how we might implement these ourselves.

 Map